-IMPORTANT: AVIRIS, eMAS, MASTER and UAVSAR investigators are requested to submit FY18 Flight Requests before September 30, 2017, to allow the ASP Program Managers, instrument teams and NASA Headquarters to plan appropriately for the upcoming flight season.
-Any Flight Requests received after September 30, 2017 may still be approved, but will be accommodated on a "best efforts" basis for FY18 or may be scheduled the following year.
-Flight Requests for US locations must be submitted at least 2 months before the desired collection dates, except in cases of rapid response missions to support hazard mapping.
-Flight Requests for non-US locations must be submitted at least 6 months prior to desired data collection dates.
+IMPORTANT: AVIRIS, eMAS, MASTER and UAVSAR investigators are requested to submit FY19 Flight Requests before September 30, 2018, to allow the ASP Program Managers, instrument teams and NASA Headquarters managers to plan appropriately for the upcoming flight season.
+Any Flight Requests received after September 30, 2018 may still be approved but will be accommodated on a "best effort" basis for FY19 or may be scheduled the following year.

-The Flight Request process is managed by the Earth Science Project Office (ESPO) at Ames Research Center.
-If you did not receive this message directly and would like to be included in further distributions, or if you have any questions regarding the Flight Request System or process please see the ASP Flight Request Procedures document (https://airbornescience.nasa.gov/content/SOFRS User Guide) and/or contact: Vidal Salazar at: vidal.salazar@nasa.gov at 650-604-5313.
+SOFRS is managed by the Earth Science Project Office (ESPO) at Ames Research Center.
+If you did not receive this message directly and would like to be included in further distributions, please send an email to SOFRS_curators@airbornescience.nasa.gov.
+If you have any questions regarding SOFRS, please see the ASP Flight Request Procedures document (https://airbornescience.nasa.gov/content/SOFRS User Guide) and/or contact: Vidal Salazar at: vidal.salazar@nasa.gov or 650-604-5313.